Valavanca/compositional-system-for-hyperparameter-tuning/manuscript.md

-As metamodel-based algorithms are generally developed for black box problems, where characteristics of the problems to be solved are not known a priori, one can measure the efficiency of an algorithm by its ability to provide meaning- ful solutions in a least number of function evaluations [@CrJQ8Xau].
+As metamodel-based algorithms are generally developed for black box problems, where characteristics of the problems to be solved are not known a priori, one can measure the efficiency of an algorithm by its ability to provide meaningful solutions in a least number of function evaluations [@CrJQ8Xau].

 A set of models is defined that can form a partial or complete